TechRancher/Higher_Highs/README.md

 # Higher Highs

-*Discloser*: _In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+*Disclaimer*: _In order to demonstrate the functionality of my script, I used actual ticker symbols in the chart images.
 However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
-Any investment decision you make in your self-directed account is solely your responsibility._
+Any investment decision you make in your self-directed account is solely your responsibility.
+Be sure to backtest any strategy to determine if you understand the risks involved with each strategy._

 I wrote this for ThinkorSwim:registered: platform.
 It can be used for your watchlist.
 You can use this code [Higher_Highs](http://tos.mx/s67Uy9X) with TOS.